Amazon’s 2018 device lineup includes a new Dot, Echo Show... and a microwave

 Amazon Echo Auto

-The Echo Sub is a subwoofer that pairs with Echo speakers, cost $129.99 (£119.99), will be available in every country Alexa is in today.
-That's available for pre-order now, while the Link Amp and Link will be available for $299 and $199 later this year and some time next year, respectively.
+The Echo Sub costs $129.99 / £119.99, and will be available in every country Alexa is in.
+It's available for pre-order now, while the Link Amp and Link will be available for $299 and $199 in the US later this year and some time next year, respectively – we don't yet know about availability for other regions.

 To accompany the new music devices, Amazon is updating its Music service to include release notifications that will alert you when a new album drops.

-To finish the presentation, Amazon announced a new version of the Amazon Echo Show that will have better sound (thanks to Dolby processing) and two times the display area over the original Echo Show.
-It will include web browsers (both Silk and Firefox) and
+To finish the presentation, Amazon announced a new version of the Amazon Echo Show, which will have better sound (thanks to Dolby processing) and two times the display area of the original Echo Show.
+It will also include web browsers (both Silk and Firefox).

-The 2018 Echo Show is $229 (£219.99) and will also have an accompanying stand that will allow you to tilt the Echo Show to adjust the viewing and camera angles for only £29.99.
+The 2018 Echo Show is $229 (£219.99), and will also have an accompanying stand that will allow you to tilt the device to adjust the viewing and camera angles for an additional £29.99.
 Both are available for pre-order today and will begin shipping next month.

 Amazon Basics Alexa Microwave and Wall Clock